Adblock Plus Fights Facebook Block, Twitter Blamed for Terrorism… [Tech News Digest]

 President Obama Wants Your Messages

-You can now message President Obama on Facebook, with the White House opening up a new line of communication between the POTUS and the people.
+You can now message President Obama on Facebook [No Longer Available], with the White House opening up a new line of communication between the POTUS and the people.
 President Obama apparently reads 10 letters sent to him by American citizens every day, and he’ll now read 10 Facebook messages too.

 Rogue One: A Star Wars Story Trailer